acush0/COSC349-a2/setupSteps.md

 - In the backend:
 - Open src/main/java/dao/JdbiDaoFactory.java.
 - Change the username and password (lines 9 and 10) to admin and the password you previously created.
-- Change the jdbcUri (line 12) to the RDS endpoint.
+- Change the publicIp (line 11) to the RDS endpoint.
 ## 5. Install MySQL
 - Install MySQL version 8.4 if not already installed.
 - From a terminal, connect to the RDS: